marco-tranquillin/cloud-conf-2015-gcp-demo-java-client/README.md

 **Scaling with no pains - Exceed limits using GCP**

-This is the client code that has to be executed by GCE machine in order to push messages to Google Cloud Pub/Sub.
+This is the client code that has to be executed by GCE machines in order to push messages to Google Cloud Pub/Sub.

 #Disclaimer